semaphoreci/docs/docker-layer-caching_5bd8981304286356f0a53bc1.md

 The `.semaphore/semaphore.yml` file has two `blocks` blocks.
 The first one creates a Docker image that is reused in the second `blocks` block using the `--cache-from` command line parameter.

+The block named "Use previous image" simulates the case where a number of unchanged layers will be reused from an image that was pulled from the Docker Registry.
+In this case all layers will be reused.
+The `docker` commands that use this functionality are the following:

+    - docker pull "$DOCKER_USERNAME"/go_hw:"$SEMAPHORE_GIT_BRANCH"
+    - docker build --cache-from "$DOCKER_USERNAME:go_hw:$SEMAPHORE_GIT_BRANCH" -t go_hw:v2 .

+The `docker pull` command gets an existing Docker image from the Docker Registry whereas the `docker build` command uses the `--cache-from` option in order to try to reuse as many of the existing layers of the `$DOCKER_USERNAME:go_hw:$SEMAPHORE_GIT_BRANCH` image as possible.

+    - docker tag go_hw:v1 "$DOCKER_USERNAME"/go_hw:"$SEMAPHORE_GIT_BRANCH"
+    - docker push "$DOCKER_USERNAME"/go_hw:"$SEMAPHORE_GIT_BRANCH"

+The aforementioned commands tar an existing Docker image and push it to the Docker registry in a way that can be found and reused as a cache Docker image.

+    - docker tag go_hw:v1 "$DOCKER_USERNAME"/go_hw:"$SEMAPHORE_GIT_SHA"-"$SEMAPHORE_WORKFLOW_ID"
+	- docker push "$DOCKER_USERNAME"/go_hw:"$SEMAPHORE_GIT_SHA"-"$SEMAPHORE_WORKFLOW_ID"

+The last two `docker` commands should be executed when you want to deploy a Docker image to production.
+The first one tags an existing Docker image in a way that can be associated to the Git SHA value and the Workflow ID of the Semaphore 2.0 project and the second one pushes that image to Docker Registry.

 The contents of the `D1` file are as follows: